Sunday, August 31, 2025

 “They” refers to the armies of Babylon that God sent against the remnant of Israel to carry them away into exile.
 They gleaned Jerusalem of its inhabitants.

 Babylon’s gleaning of Jerusalem’s “grapes” in the days of Jeremiah relates to the grape harvest recorded in Revelation 14:6-11, 14-20.
-Before the grape harvest in Revelation, an angel preaches the Gospel because the hour of judgment is come.
-Another angel speaks of Babylon’s demise due to the wrath of God on her sin.
-A third angel warns of torment to those who worship the beast.
-Next comes two harvests of grapes.
-The first harvest by the Son of Man!
+Before the grape harvest in Revelation, an angel preaches the Gospel and that judgment is coming.
+Another angel predicts Babylon’s demise.
+A third angel warns of torment on beast worshippers.
+Next comes two grape harvests.
+One by the Son of Man!
 The second by an angel!

 “To whom shall I speak and give warning, that they may hear?
 Indeed, their ear is uncircumcised, and they cannot give heed.
 Behold, the Word of the Lord is a reproach to them; they have no delight in it.”
 Jeremiah 6:10